codythere/yt-playlist-manager/README.md

    - _Remove selected:_ removes the checked videos from the current playlist.
    - _Move selected:_ pick another playlist in the dropdown and press _Move selected_.
 5. **Review history:** open [/action-log](http://localhost:3000/action-log) to inspect past actions, retry failed items, or undo a batch.

-## Database

-Refresh tokens, idempotency keys, and action history are stored in SQLite (`db/data.sqlite3` by default).
-The schema is applied automatically.
-Delete the file if you want a clean local state (a new database will be created on next start).

 ## Testing & linting